 The proposed Project would not adversely impact anadromous salmonid habitat in the lower Yuba River or elsewhere in the Sacramento River Watershed.
 In addition, the proposed Project would implement the Yuba Accord flow schedules, which were developed to improve anadromous salmonid habitat conditions in the lower Yuba River.
+Implementation of the Yuba Accord flow schedules, Project operation to provide suitable water temperatures, and flow fluctuation and ramping criteria all are expected to contribute to the CVPIA/AFRP doubling goal of the natural production of Chinook salmon in the Yuba River.
 Therefore, YCWA has concluded that the proposed Project is consistent with this plan.

 19. U.S. Fish and Wildlife Service.
 Canadian Wildlife Service.
 1986.
-North American waterfowl management plan.
+North American Waterfowl Management Plan.
 Department of the Interior.
 Environment Canada.
 May 1986.